-remaining 70% being non-tertiary.2 The allocation of a neonatal unit as tertiary or nontertiary is based on clearly specified criteria relating to the level of clinical support that can be offered, staff seniority and training.13 The tertiary units care for the sickest of infants and provide intensive care such as prolonged invasive ventilation, multiple modes of cardiorespiratory support and subspecialty services
+Neonatal care is stratified in three progressively more complex levels: level one, which refers to special care baby units, level two or local neonatal units and the highly specialised level three (tertiary) or neonatal intensive care units (NICU) [1].
+Neonatal care in England is currently delivered in 161 neonatal units out of which only 44 are tertiary centres with the remaining 70% being non-tertiary [2].
+The allocation of a neonatal unit as tertiary or non-tertiary is based on clearly specified criteria relating to the level of clinical support that can be offered, staff seniority and training [1, 3].
+The tertiary units care for the sickest of infants and provide intensive care such as prolonged invasive ventilation, multiple modes of cardiorespiratory support and subspecialty services.

-Neonatal complications arising in the first hours and days of life have significant consequences which may influence lifelong health and quality of life.4 In some categories of infants, such as those born before 28 completed weeks of gestation and infants with antenatally diagnosed major congenital anomalies, antenatal planning is mandated by national guidelines to ensure transfer of women to a tertiary centre for delivery (prenatal or in utero transfers).2 For these high-risk infants, birth in a hospital with a tertiary unit is associated with better neonatal outcomes such as lower odds of severe brain injury and higher odds of survival without severe brain injury compared with infants born in a hospital without a tertiary NICU.5 Birth in a tertiary unit is also associated with better outcomes in late or moderately born preterm infants.6
+Neonatal complications arising in the first hours and days of life have significant consequences which may influence lifelong health and quality of life [4].
+In some categories of infants, such as those born before 28 completed weeks of gestation and infants with antenatally-diagnosed major congenital anomalies, antenatal planning is mandated by national guidelines to ensure transfer of women to a tertiary centre for delivery (prenatal or in utero transfers) [2].
+For these high-risk infants, birth in a hospital with a tertiary unit is associated with better neonatal outcomes such as lower odds of severe brain injury and higher odds of survival without severe brain injury compared to infants born in a hospital without a tertiary NICU and postnatally transferred to a tertiary NICU after stabilisation [5].
+Birth in a tertiary unit is also associated with better outcomes in late or moderately born preterm infants [6].

-Despite the aforementioned better outcomes associated with birth in a hospital with a tertiary neonatal unit, birth is a natural process and most babies are born healthy, requiring little or no medical intervention.
+Despite the aforementioned better outcomes associated with birth in a hospital with a tertiary neonatal unit, birth is a natural process and most babies are born healthy requiring little or no medical intervention.
 Neonatal care cannot be confined only to geographical areas with tertiary neonatal units and all pregnant women have a discussion around birth setting within their local area unless there are indications to deliver in a hospital with tertiary neonatal services.
-It is also important to note that infants at or close to term can be unexpectedly unwell and that premature birth cannot always be predicted resulting in unexpected births of sick and preterm infants in hospitals without tertiary neonatal services.7
+It is also important to note that infants at or close to term can be unexpectedly unwell and that premature birth cannot always be predicted resulting in unexpected births of sick and preterm infants in hospitals without tertiary neonatal services [7].

 Better outcomes in tertiary NICUs result from the presence of medical and surgical subspecialties, increased funding, enhanced training and sophisticated equipment.
 Perhaps, however, the most important factor is the highly skilled staff who work in these units: the neonatal nurses, doctors and allied health professionals such as dieticians, physiotherapists and speech and language therapists.
-As not all infants can be delivered in hospitals with tertiary units, neonatal outcomes could, thus, be improved by allocating enhanced resources to nontertiary neonatal units and cross-site working of skilled neonatal professionals that work primarily in a tertiary setting and can be partly deployed to non-tertiary units.
+As not all infants can be delivered in hospitals with tertiary units, neonatal outcomes could, thus, be improved by allocating enhanced resources to non-tertiary neonatal units and cross-site working of skilled neonatal professionals that work primarily in a tertiary setting and can be partly deployed to non-tertiary units.

 King's College Hospital NHS Foundation Trust (KCH) has a busy surgical and medical NICU and is located in South East London.
-KCH acquired in 2013 a level 1 neonatal unit at the Princess Royal University Hospital (PRUH) and gradually implemented cross-site working of doctors, nurses and allied health professionals.
-We hypothesised that the implementation of cross-site working between a level 3 and a level 1 neonatal unit would be associated with improved short-term neonatal outcomes.
+KCH acquired in 2013 a level one neonatal unit at the Princess Royal University Hospital (PRUH) and gradually implemented cross-site working of doctors, nurses and allied health professionals.
+We hypothesised that the implementation of cross-site working between a level three and a level one neonatal unit would be associated with improved neonatal outcomes.
 Our aim was to test this hypothesis by comparing outcomes before and after the implementation of this model.